Yasmeenrafique/Yasmeenrafique/README.md

 <h2>👋 About Me</h2>
 <p>
-I'm <strong>Yasmeen Rafique</strong>, an aspiring <strong>Business Analyst</strong> with a passion for transforming raw data into meaningful insights.
+I'm <strong>Yasmeen Rafique</strong>, an aspiring <strong>Business intelligence Analyst</strong> with a passion for transforming raw data into meaningful insights.
 With a strong foundation in analytical tools and a curiosity-driven mindset, I enjoy solving real-world problems through data visualization, dashboards, and storytelling.
 </p>

 ---